empicano/aiomqtt/docs/subscribing-to-a-topic.md

 async def listen():
     async with aiomqtt.Client("test.mosquitto.org") as client:
-        async with client.messages() as messages:
         await client.subscribe("temperature/#")
-            async for message in messages:
+        async for message in client.messages:
             print(message.payload)

 async def main():
+    # Use a task group to manage and await all tasks
     async with asyncio.TaskGroup() as tg:
         tg.create_task(sleep(2))
         tg.create_task(listen())  # Start the listener task